hasura/graphql-engine/manual/gateway/index.rst

 Hasura API Gateway
 ==================

-The Hasura API Gateway (or simply the gateway) is a microservice consisting of a custom Lua scripted Nginx, a Let's Encrypt agent and a Redis instance.
+The Hasura ``Gateway microservice`` consists of a custom Lua scripted Nginx.

 It is responsible for routing all external requests to the correct upstream (acting as a reverse proxy), terminating SSL connections and resolving sessions